yokod/plugin.video.pulsar/README.md

 - Collects and de-duplicates all the links
 - Goes on the BitTorrent network to find out the number of seeds and peers in real time (i.e. not provided by the provider)
 - Finds out of which quality are the different links (thanks to their name)
 - Ranks the links by quality and availability (Quasar privileges quality over availability, but it's not dumb.
-However, you can get a full list to choose from manually it you want, or enable 'Choose Stream by default' to always choose manually)
+However, you can get a full list to choose from manually it you want, or enable 'Choose stream by default' to always choose manually)
 - Sends the chosen link to the BitTorrent streaming engine (brand new, and completely rewritten)

 All of this is done in less than 1s.
 Quasar is around 95% Go, and thus, it's *fast*.
 Very fast, actually.